 Client expectations have shifted enormously in recent years, with efficient and user-friendly products and services becoming the norm, powered by technology.
 For that reason, the Group has been engaged for several years now in the digitalisation of processes that allow simple, highquality products to be brought to clients in a smooth and rapid manner.
 For a few years now, it has been designing products, services and processes from a 'digital-first' perspective.
 This implies that they were modified before being digitalised to make them simpler, more user-friendly and scalable and that they allow a fast and appropriate response to clients' questions and expectations.
 For clients who so desire, the Group will use the available data in an intelligent and appropriate manner, as the Group has seen that clients increasingly demand more proactive and personal products and services in addition to speed and simplicity.
 This is why the Group is transitioning from an omnichannel distribution model towards a digital-first distribution model.
 The human factor remains important in both models and KBC's staff and branches will be fully at the disposal of its clients.
 In a digital-first distribution model, digital interaction with clients will form the initial basis.
 The Group therefore aims over time to provide all relevant commercial solutions via mobile applications.
 In addition to a digital product range, The Group will offer clients digital advice and develop all processes and products as if they were sold digitally.
 For clients who so wish, Kate - the Group's personal digital assistant - plays an important role in digital sales and advisory, so that personalised and relevant solutions can be offered proactively.
 Clients can personally ask Kate questions regarding their basic financial transactions.
 They also receive regular discrete and proactive proposals at appropriate times in their mobile app to ensure maximum convenience.
 Clients are entirely free to choose whether or not to accept a proposal.
 If they do, the solution will be offered and processed completely digitally.
-Initially, Kate focused on the mobile application for retail clients in Belgium and the Czech Republic, but in 2022 Kate was introduced in the other core countries of the Group, i.e. in Bulgaria in February, and in Slovakia and Hungary in August.
-Kate for businesses (with a focus on SMEs) was launched in 2021 and is already available in the Czech Republic and Belgium.
-Employees in the branch network and contact centres continue to function as a beacon of trust for the clients.
-The human touch is particularly important in more complex services and solutions and in matters requiring emotional intelligence.
-The Group's employees will also support, encourage and monitor use of digital processes, assisted by artificial intelligence, data and data analysis.
-To guarantee the clients maximum ease of use and to be able to offer a growing number of possibilities via Kate, the Group will also change its internal processes, the way it supplies its products and services, and how it organises itself internally.
-At the same time, this will require a further change in mentality and inservice training for staff.
-For instance, Kate automates certain administrative acts, helping clients as well as employees save time.
-The Group's employees use this extra time to connect with clients and speak with them about anything that might be on their minds.
-Kate also helps prepare for appointments, which again saves employees time.
+In 2022, the group introduced the Kate Coin.
+Since the start of 2023, KBC clients have been able to acquire Kate Coins when purchasing certain products or services from it, such as a home loan, home insurance or saving spare change.
+They can then use the Kate Coins to save money by exchanging them for additional benefits and cashbacks.
+For instance, KBC clients can exchange Kate Coins when purchasing an investment plan, a prepaid card, personal accident insurance or family insurance and immediately enjoy a cashback.
+An entirely new feature is that Kate Coins can be acquired or spent when purchasing from one of our commercial partners.
+Clients receive a cashback immediately or after their next purchase with the same partner.
+The partners themselves determine the conditions and timing of their offer.
+KBC will systematically keep expanding the range of options and the collaboration with partners.
+In KBC Mobile, clients will be able to check out new partners where they can earn money, and in their Kate Coin Wallet they can see how many Kate Coins they have earned and spent with KBC and the various partners.